Volunteer with Tigers

-Experience the spectacular vistas of South Africa and make a real and worthy contribution to wildlife conservation, game reserve management and community initiatives in this excellent project on a renowned game reserve hosting Africa’s Big 5.
+Experience the spectacular vistas of countries like South Africa and make a real and worthy contribution to wildlife conservation, game reserve management and community initiatives in this excellent project on a renowned game reserve hosting Africa’s Big 5.
 This wonderful wildlife project gives volunteers the opportunity to experience the spectacular vistas of the Eastern Cape and make a real contribution to the wildlife conservation, game reserve management and community initiatives in a renowned game reserve hosting Africa’s Big 5.

 Volunteers work alongside experts in game reserve management and conservation where they will become involved in all of the conservation related projects on the reserve and will learn conservation and bush skills.
 Data collected as part of the volunteers work will be used by the reserve managers to plan for future provision and conservation management.
 Volunteers can also work closely with big cats at the predator centre including white lions, cheetah, tigers and wild dogs and also at the new elephant sanctuary and care for sick and injured animals in the rehabilitation centre.

 The project houses a huge variety of wildlife.
 There may be the opportunity to participate in the active release programme into various game reserves.
 Volunteers will have the opportunity to assist with the tracking, monitoring and occasionally relocation of wildlife within the reserve.
 For example, the lions that arrive in the centre have been abused, orphaned or injured and the aim is to heal them and re-release them into the wild.
 The project also rehabilitates tigers, although as not indigenous to South Africa, the tigeer offspring are translocated to their natural habitat such as China and Bangladesh.
 There will also be chances to get up close and personal with the elephants living in the new elephant sanctuary, including help with their training.
 The experienced guides can offer invaluable insights into the behaviour and interactions of the wildlife.

 The project also runs a community outreach programme.
 Volunteers assist at a local farm giving food to local communities prepared by the project’s chefs to the local community.